exoscale/cumulus-cl-ports-puppet/README.md

 ## Module Description

-The cumulus_ports module is responsible for setting the initial speed of a 10G or 40G port.
+The ``cumulus_ports`` module is responsible for setting the initial speed of a 10G or 40G port.
 On some bare metal switches, it is possible to take a 40G port and split it up into four 10G ports using a breakout cable.
-For more details, visit [Cumulus Linux User Guide](http://docs.cumulusnetworks.com) and search for "Switch Port Attributes".
+For more details, read the [Cumulus Linux User Guide](http://docs.cumulusnetworks.com) and search for "Switch Port Attributes".